opral/monorepo/rfcs/001-foundational-architecture.md

 One (the?) drawback of JS as config is exploit vulnerability.
 The JS config could contain malicious code that would be executed by inlang components.
 An example exploit: An attacker could steal user authentification information by writing malicious code in the config that reads authentification information from the editor.
 JS as config would require sandboxing to a certain degree to eliminate exploit vulnerability.

-### Sandboxing the config

-The config architecture of inlang is similar to Figma's plugin system.
-Figma allows developers to write plugins in JavaScript that are executed in the browser, similar to inlang's desire to execute config code in the browser.
-[This article](https://www.figma.com/blog/how-we-built-the-figma-plugin-system/) on Figma's blog goes into great length on different sandboxing approaches and trade-offs.
-Figma initially chose the [Realms shim developed by Agoric](https://github.com/agoric/realms-shim/).
-The Agoric Realms approach was eventually compromised and Figma switched to a [WebAssembly-based JavaScript runtime](https://bellard.org/quickjs/).

-The design requirement for inlang are as follows:

-- Eliminate malicious attacks that have impact beyond inlang components.
-  A DOS (Denial of Service) attack by, for example, blocking the main thread via `while (true)` would be okay since it affects only a component itself and poses no harm outside of an app becoming unresponsive.
-Being able to access auth tokens stored in cookies via the global `window` variable in browsers could be devastating though.

-- Support ES Modules (ESM) to consume exported functions and variables on demand.
-Executing a config similar to `eval` is not of interest.

-- Execute async code.
-The filesystem API and other APIs are more readbale with an async API and will not block the main thread.

-- Support the import of external scripts/packages.
-The flexibility of defining `readResources` and `writeResources` is handy but the ability to import third party code that deals with reading and writing resources reduces the adoption friction.

-In response to the Realms shim compromise, Agoric designed the [SES (Secure ECMAScript)](https://github.com/endojs/endo/tree/master/packages/ses) proposal.

 ### Flowchart